 Depending on the region, the hiking paths in Spain lead you through the wonderful natural areas with wonderful views and offer a lot of sights off the route.
 Discover the island's capital Palma de Mallorca while hiking in Mallorca or enjoy the tranquility while hiking in the Serra de Tramuntana.
 Experience a year-round hiking pleasure on the Canary Islands.
 Explore the Teide, the highest mountain on the island, while hiking on Tenerife, experience the idyllic hiking areas on El Hierro, the westernmost of the Canaries, or march step by step along the Way of St. James to Santiago de Compostela.

 Perfectly organised Eurohike holidays in Spain

 Sea, landscapes, as well as mountains and volcanoes – the perfect conditions for a successful hiking holiday in Spain.
 At Eurohike, we rely not only on the ideal selection of our hiking destinations but also our detailed hiking routes and tour descriptions.
 Your individual holiday experience is important to us.
 We ensure relaxed travel planning and on-site support including luggage transfer.
-You will receive detailled travel documents prepared by us with precise directions and our entire Eurohike-team is always there for you!
+You will receive detailled travel documents prepared by us with precise directions and our Eurohike travel specialists is always there for you!